IMG_0475 2.JPG

 Aventuras is situated in a fertile canyon known by its original inhabitants, the Tongva, as Mococahuenga.
 Originally drawn by its mild climate and freshwater springs, the Tongva people held tribal meetings in this sacred place.
 The Tongva were removed from this region by violence and disease imported by European conquistadores and industrialists.
 The last owner, industrialist Griffith J Griffith eventually gifted it to the City of Los Angeles on the condition that, “It must be made a place of recreation and rest for the masses, a resort for the rank and file, for the plain people...
 I consider it my obligation to make Los Angeles a happier, cleaner, and finer city.
 I wish to pay my debt of duty in this way to the community in which I have prospered.”
 We acknowldege that this gift we enjoy does not constitute reparation for the wrongs done to the Tongva people, and we support the ongoing preservation and revitalization of Tongva culture.
 To that end, we are proud to partner with Tongva educators like Cafe Chia Collective, who share the rich traditions of environmental stewardship with our teachers and students.

-In our continuing efforts to soften our impact on the natural world, we have moved our administrative headquarters to Second Home Hollywood, and are proud to power our entire operation with 100% green energy.
+In our continuing efforts to soften our impact on the natural world, we have moved our administrative headquarters to The Preserve LA, and are proud to power our entire operation with 100% green energy.

 Factsheet